Generalized Riesz Products on the Bohr compactification of $\R$: Generalized Riesz Products on .

-\section{Generalized Riesz Products on $\bR$}
+\section{Generalized Riesz Products on $\bR$.}

-Riesz products were discovered in 1918 by F. Riesz \cite{Riesz} to answer affirmatively a special question in the theory of Fourier series, namely, whether there exists a continuous measure whose Fourier coefficients do not vanish at infinity.
-Roughly speaking, the Riesz products are a kind of measures on the circle constructed inductively.
-The pioneer Riesz product construction gives a concrete example.
-Since then, the Riesz construction proved to be the source of powerful ideas that can be used to produce concrete counterexample of measures with a number of desired properties (controllability of the convergence of the Fourier coefficients being the goal of the original construction).
+Riesz products was introduced in \cite{Riesz}.
+Therein, F. Riesz construct a continuous measure on the torus whose Fourier coefficients do not vanish at infinity.
+Roughly speaking, Riesz products are measures on $\T$ which are constructed inductively.
+This powerful construction can be used to produce examples of measures with desired properties.
+Later, Riesz's construction was extended in \cite[p.208]{Zygmund}.\\

-Later, A. Zygmund extended Riesz construction and introduced what it is nowadays called classical Riesz products \cite[p.208]{Zygmund}.

-In 1975, that Riesz products appear as a spectral type of some dynamical systems was shown by F. Ledrappier \cite{Ledrappier}.
-Ten years later, M. Queffelec \cite{Queffelec1}, inspired by the work of Coquet-Kamae and Mandes-France \cite{Coquet-Kamae-MF}, showed that the specific generalized Riesz products are the right tool to describe the spectrum of the class of dynamical systems arising from the substitution (see \cite{Queffelec2} and the references therein).
-In 1991, B. Host, J.-F. M\'ela, F. Parreau in \cite{Host-mela-parreau} realized a large class of Riesz products as the maximal spectral type of the unitary operator associated with a non-singular dynamical system and a cocycle.
-Finally, in the more general setting, J. Bourgain established the connections between some class of generalized Riesz products on the circle and the maximal spectral type of a class of maps called rank one maps \cite{Bourgain}.
-One year later, an alternative proof is given by Choksi-Nadkarni using the Host-M\'ela-Parreau argument \cite{Choksi-Nadkarni},\cite{Nadkarni} and at the same time a simple proof is obtained by Klemes-Reinhold \cite{Klemes-Reinhold} using the standard Fourier analysis argument.\\
+As shown in \cite{Ledrappier} Riesz products can be realized as a spectral type of some dynamical systems.
+Specific Riesz products are the right tool to describe the spectrum of a class of dynamical systems arising from the substitution \cite{Queffelec1},\cite{Queffelec2}.
+A large class of Riesz products was realized in \cite{Host-mela-parreau} as the maximal spectral type of the unitary operator associated to a non-singular dynamical system and a cocycle over it.
+In \cite{Bourgain}, the author established a connection between some class of generalized Riesz products on the circle and the maximal spectral type of rank one maps.
+Alternative proofs were given in \cite{Choksi-Nadkarni},\cite{Nadkarni} and \cite{Klemes-Reinhold}.\\